fastapi/fastapi/docs/tutorial/request-files.md

 Using `UploadFile` has several advantages over `bytes`:

 * It uses a "spooled" file:
-    * A file stored in memory up to a maximum limit, and after passing this limit it will be stored in disk.
+    * A file stored in memory up to a maximum size limit, and after passing this limit it will be stored in disk.
 * This means that it will work well for large files like images, videos, large binaries, etc. All without consuming all the memory.
-* You can get more metadata from the uploaded file.
+* You can get metadata from the uploaded file.
-* It has a <a href="https://docs.python.org/3/glossary.html#term-file-like-object" target="_blank">file-like</a> interface.
+* It has a <a href="https://docs.python.org/3/glossary.html#term-file-like-object" target="_blank">file-like</a> `async` interface.
 * It exposes an actual Python <a href="https://docs.python.org/3/library/tempfile.html#tempfile.SpooledTemporaryFile" target="_blank">`SpooledTemporaryFile`</a> object that you can pass directly to other libraries that expect a file-like object.